 Have you ever been so sure you were right, but you just couldn’t prove it?
 Then you have something in common with Galileo!

 I don’t know about you, but I’ve felt that way more than just once.
 I always hope that I would have enough grace and humility to keep my cool.
 To be like Galileo and admit I didn’t have all the facts yet and that I needed to keep researching.
 But, odds are I’d crumble under all that pressure.
+Find out how this famous scientist stood up for truth under immense social pressure in the Let’s Study Galileo unit study.

 GET YOUR FREE MINI-COURSE AT THE END OF THIS POST.